rrovetto/Ethics-in-Ontology-Development/Myths-Of-Ontology-Development.md

 ## 1. The Myth of Mappings / The Shallowness of Harmonization

-**MYTH / FALSITY**: mappings are always complete or true mappings.
-Harmonized ontologies or vocabularies are always complete or true harmonizations.
+**MYTH / FALSITY**: mappings or harmonized ontologies are always complete or true mappings. :x:

-**TRUTH**: There are degrees of mappings / degrees of semantic harmoniztion.
-Mappings may not be correct or complete.
+**TRUTH** :white_check_mark:: There are degrees of mappings / degrees of semantic harmoniztion.
+Mappings may not be correct or complete. :white_check_mark:
 - A mapping or harmonization between two terms, two vocabularies, or two ontologies is only a complete and true mapping/harmonization if all degrees or levels of abstract and commitments are examined for compatibility between the two ontologies.
 - *Mappings may be false, incorrect, or partial* if the intended meaning of the mapped entities is not examined and compared.
 A mapping that only looks at the character string or the phrasing of the term is a **shallow mapping**.
 It is an **incomplete mapping** if the terms are defined with other more abstract terms or if they have commitments (e.g., via subsuming or parent category terms).
 - *Degrees of mapping/harmonization:* there can be exact mapping, partial mapping, no mapping, etc.